buggyrace/buggy-race-server/tech_notes/content/tech-notes/database-structure.md

 record: that's the buggy which your are updating when you submit the "Make buggy" form.

 But it's not a mystery how it got there.
-After you cloned your editor, you ran:
+After you cloned your editor, you ran (maybe `python` instead of `python3`):

 ```
 python3 init_db.py